googleapis/google-cloud-java/README.md

       .build()
       .service();
     ```
   * If running locally for development/testing, you can use use Google Cloud SDK.
 Download the SDK if you haven't already, then login using the SDK (`gcloud auth login` in command line).
-Be sure your current project is set correctly by running `gcloud config set project PROJECT_ID`.
+Be sure to set your project ID as described above.

 `gcloud-java` looks for credentials in the following order, stopping once it finds credentials: